karpathyan/ASD2VTK/README.md

 - Ensures proper arrangement of data points and vectors for correct visualization in Paraview.
 - Supports Atomistic Simulation Data with magnetic properties for enhanced visualizations.

-## License
-ASD2VTK is licensed under the GNU Affero General Public License version 3.0 (GNU AGPLv3).
-This means that you are free to use, modify, and distribute the software under certain conditions.
-Please see the `LICENSE` file for more details.

 ## Requirements
 - Python 3.x
-- VTK library
+- VTK library (`pip install vtk --user`)

 ## Usage
 1. Ensure that the UppASD simulation outputs, "coord.*.out" and "restart.*.out," are in the same directory as the script.
 2. Run the Python script "ASD2VTK.py" in the directory containing the aforementioned simulation outputs.
+          (```python ASD2VTK.py```)
 3. The script will generate a VTU file named "ASD_out.vtu" in the same directory.
+4. Use Paraview to visualize the output files.

 **Note:**
 - Make sure that there is only one "coord.*.out" and one "restart.*.out" file in the running directory.